 Growing your hair longer isn’t as easy as simply not cutting it.
 Which might explain why you seem to be struck with terminally shorter hair.

 Fact is there are many things that can sabotage your efforts to go long like summer and winter to name but two — and who can avoid those?

 #1 Less Heat – Less Hot Tool Styling

-Why do we hot style?
-To look hot, naturally.
-These tools can level the playing field for those who were not touched by the magic wand of the good hair gene fairy.
+That’s because such styling tools can level the playing field for those who were not exactly tapped by the magic wand of the good hair gene fairy.

-Yeah, it’s leaving your hair perched somewhere between disappoint and disaster.
-It’s sapping the life out of our hair.
-(That steam you see is your hair dying right in front of your very eyes.)
+Yeah, it’s leaving your hair perched somewhere between disappointment and disaster by sapping the life out of it.
+(That steam you see rising is often your hair dying before your very eyes.)

 No, you obviously won’t see the damage overnight.
 But over time it builds up incrementally.
 So that the cumulative effect is to fray, dry and suck the essence out of the strands.

 With some of them, like say your blow dryer, you can simply lower the heat settings over time.
-Believe it or not you can get a better than decent style with the cold setting.
+Believe it or not you can get a better than decent style even with the cold setting.

 #2 Easy Does It Hair Styles

-Sure sleek long hair with bangs may be the standard for some, but things like beach waves or heatless curls can look cute too.
+Sure sleek long hair with bangs may be the standard for some, but things like beach waves or heatless sock curls can look cute too.

-A suggested technique if you want to go straighter, is just when your hair is reaching the almost dry stage, at that point you could run a little oil over your strands giving them a bit more than a gentle tug.
+One suggested technique if you want to go straighter is to act just when your hair is reaching the almost dry stage.
+At that point you could run a little oil over your strands while giving them a bit more than a gentle tug.

-#3 Loving Your Natural Hair color
+#3 Loving Your Natural Hair Color

-But what is surprising to many is how their eyes light up and their skin tone comes to life when their natural hair color is revived.
+But what is surprising to many is how their eyes light up and their skin tone comes to life when their natural color is revived.
 Returning to your God given color is much easier on your hair too.

-You can color some yet embrace your natural shade.
+You can color some just embrace your natural hue.
 Taking less than a quarter of your hair up or down a shade depending on the season.
 Remembering to focus a bit of a coloring effort on the hair line around your face.

 REMEMBER: The low maintenance approach discussed in this video frees you to worry less about your hair and what you will need to do to it to get the look you want.
 Embracing your natural texture and color can be very liberating.